happyucjs/hooked-web3-provider/README.md

 **Example Transaction Parameters: tx_params**

-Note that proper transaction parameters are those used by web3 in its RPC interface.
+Note that proper transaction parameters are those used by webu in its RPC interface.
 All values are hexadecimal, and are prefixed with "0x".

 ```
 {